adrianlopezjeje/backend/README.md

     - _npm install_

- 2. Run the application in the local machine with the desired configuration (described in the `package.json` file):
+ 2. Run the application in the local machine with the desired configuration of the database according to the scripts described in the `package.json` file:

-    - _npm run dev-start_ to run the server with the development database.
+    - _npm run dev-start_: to run the server with the development database.
-    - _npm run dev-test_ to run the tests with the development database.
+    - _npm run dev-test_: to run the tests with the development database.
-    - _npm start_ to run the server with the local database (production mode).
+    - _npm start_: to run the server with the local database (production mode).
-    - _npm test_ to run the tests with the local database.
+    - _npm test_: to run the tests with the local database.